-Within the months following the end of a student's graduating semester, they will be awarded their certificate as a digital badge and can opt to also order a print certificate for a minimal fee.
+Within the months following the end of a student's graduating semester, they will be sent their certificate.

 These certificates are tied to the level at which students have received their education.
 Certificates cannot be transferred to another level of education.
 For example, if a student has met the requirements specified above for a Bachelor's degree, they will receive the GEOINT certificate that is only for their Bachelor's degree.
-If the same student pursued a Master's degree, then they have to fulfill all the requirements for that degree and receive a second GEOINT certificate.
+If the same student pursued a Master's degree, they must fulfill requirements for that degree and receive a second GEOINT certificate.